Craig Engler is the general

 empowers viewers to help you be successful.

-letter-writing campaign to save a show is probably not going to be effective if
+For instance, using Twitter, I can quickly and simply explain that creating a letter-writing campaign to save a show is probably not going to be effective if

 you’re only writing to us.
 After all, we’re already making the show and we